LoRACLR: Contrastive Adaptation for Customization of Diffusion Models: Discussion

-Our method uses a novel contrastive learning objective to merge pre-trained LoRA models and achieves successful results in multi-subject image synthesis.
-However, similar to related work \cite{gu2023mix, po2024orthogonal}, its performance is inherently tied to the capabilities of the underlying LoRA models provided as input.
-Therefore, the success of \model{} in generating coherent and high-quality images depends on the robustness and adaptability of these initial models.
-This dependency highlights the importance of using well-trained, versatile LoRA models to ensure optimal outcomes.
-Moreover, given that our method enables sophisticated composition capabilities, it is crucial to consider the potential for misuse, such as in creating deepfakes.
-Thus, we advocate for the careful use of our method to prevent such applications, promote ethical use, and ensure that advancements in image synthesis contribute positively to technology and society.
+\paragraph{Limitations.} Similar to \cite{gu2023mix, po2024orthogonal}, the performance of our method is inherently tied to the capabilities of the underlying LoRA models.
+Therefore, the success of \model{} in generating coherent and high-quality images depends on the robustness of these initial models.
+Moreover, given that our method enables sophisticated composition capabilities, it is crucial to consider the potential for misuse, such as deepfakes.
+Thus, we advocate for the careful use of our method to prevent such applications and promote ethical use.